NitrousSL/api/README.md

         // determine if the query has returned a valid response const exists = response.data.includes('var profile =');

-        // parse the response, and return data which is then sent to the client return {
+        // parse the response and return data which is then sent to the client return {
             status : exists ?
 200                                                                : 404,
             data   : exists ?
 JSON.parse(response.data.split('var profile = ')[1].split(';')[0]) : null,